 My images have been inspired by the works of Ansel Adams, Edward Weston, Lyle McIntyre and Thomas Joshua Cooper; and my quest for interesting subjects has taken me to many idyllic places throughout the UK, Europe, Africa, the Far East, New Zealand and the USA, especially whilst providing travel articles for magazines and websites both in the UK and the USA.
 I have also written the 'Complete Guide to Snowdon' book.
 From such work I was fortunate to be accepted as a Fellow of the Royal Geographical Society.

-My work is now in collections in the UK, Europe, the USA and New Zealand and my images can also be viewed in specific art galleries that exhibit and sell my work in the UK (see the news
+My work is now in collections in the UK, Europe, the USA and New Zealand and my images can also be viewed in specific art galleries that exhibit and sell my work (see the news

 section for details) so if you would like to see them in their 'full glory', do please try and visit one of them.